 People can prevent digestive tract bleeding by avoiding foods and triggers, such as alcoholic drinks and smoking, that can increase stomach acids and lead to ulcers.
 People who have a history of diverticular disease, anal fissures, and hemorrhoids should follow the diet their health care provider recommends to help prevent repeat bleeding.
-Read more in Hemorrhoids and Diverticular Disease.
+More information is provided in the NIDDK health topics, Hemorrhoids and Diverticular Disease.

 Points to Remember

 - Bleeding in the digestive tract is any type of bleeding that starts in the digestive tract.